 Ms. Glavin began her legal career as a Law Clerk to the Honorable John F. Keenan, Southern District of New York, where she worked from 1996 to 1998.
 She has been a Director for Fordham Law School’s Alumni Association Board since 2008.

 Law360 named Ms. Glavin as one of the six “MVP” attorneys nationally in white collar for 2017, and she has been recognized as one of the 500 Leading Lawyers in America by LawDragon (2018).
 Ms. Glavin is in the Euromoney Expert Guide for White Collar Crime (2018) and Who’s Who: Business Crime Defense (2016).
-She is a New York “Super Lawyer” (2014-1018), and her practice group has been recognized by U.S. News & World Report’s “Best Law Firms” Survey for New York City.
+She is a New York “Super Lawyer” (2014-2020), and her practice group has been recognized by U.S. News & World Report’s “Best Law Firms” Survey for New York City.
 In 2009, while working at the DOJ Criminal Division in Main Justice, Ms. Glavin was named as of the Washington’s “40 Under 40 Rising Stars” by The National Law Journal.
+Rita is ranked in Chambers USA 2020 for Litigation: White-Collar Crime & Government Investigations – New York.